JarLowrey/GodotWeapons/README.md

 ### Util

 - Capacity: Parent class for Ammo, Charge, MagCapacity, and others.
 Has a min, max, and step (for easy increment/decrement).
--LongAction: Base class for attacking and cooldowns.
+- LongAction: Base class for attacking and cooldowns.
 Leaves implementation up to developer but allows the components to interact predictably

 ### Notes